-Adamfo Ghana is a Dutch charity working for a better future for street children and youth in Ghana.
-We are working on different projects in and around the three biggest cities in Ghana; Accra, Kumasi and Tamale.
+Adamfo Ghana is a Dutch charity working for a better future for street connected children and youth in Ghana.
+We partner with local NGOs that are working on different projects in and around the three biggest cities in Ghana; Accra, Kumasi and Tamale.

 Adamfo means ‘friends’ in Akan, the most common language in Ghana.
 We chose the Adinkra symbol ‘Nkonsonkonson’ (‘In unity lies strength’) as our logo.
 Together we stand strong!

 An introduction to the board of Adamfo Ghana:

 Emmanuel Adu-Ampong (chairman):

 “I think every individual should have the opportunity to realise his/ her dreams and to be able to secure a good future.
 Education, skills training and job creation are key to achieving this aim.”